moodmosaic/nikosbaxevanis.com/source/data/drafts/2014-01-28-getting-started-with-phonejs-on-windows.html.markdown

 **Running locally with IIS Express**

 * Download PropertyCross from here.
-It should be a file named master.zip.
+It should be a file named *master.zip*.
 * Assuming the file has been unziped at at C:\DevExpressPhoneJS-x.y.z\Demos\TipCalculator, open a command prompt window and do:

 ```